testillano/h2agent/README.md

 fmt = "$1"
 ```

-So, this `regex-replace` algorithm is flexible enough to cover many possibilities (even tokenize path query parameters).
+So, this `regex-replace` algorithm is flexible enough to cover many possibilities (even *tokenize* path query parameters).
 As future proof, other fields could be added, like algorithm flags defined in underlying C++ `regex` standard library used.

 The previous *full matching* algorithm could be simulated here using empty strings for `rgx` and `fmt`, but having obviously a performance degradation.

 ###### PriorityMatchingRegex

-No additional arguments are expected.
+No additional arguments are required.
 This identification algorithm relies in the original provision order to match the receptions and reach the first valid occurrence.
 For example, consider 3 provision operations which are provided sequentially in the following order:

 1. `ctrl/v2/id-55500[0-9]{4}/ts-[0-9]{10}`
 2. `ctrl/v2/id-5551122[0-9]{2}/ts-[0-9]{10}`
 3. `ctrl/v2/id-555112244/ts-[0-9]{10}`

-If the `URI` "ctrl/v2/id-555112244/ts-1615562841" is received, the second one is the first positive match and then, selected to mock the provisioned answer.
+If the `URI` "*ctrl/v2/id-555112244/ts-1615562841*" is received, the second one is the first positive match and then, selected to mock the provisioned answer.
 Even being the third one more accurate, this algorithm establish an ordered priority to match the information.

 #### server-provision